sajadzirak/raftkv/README.md

 # RaftKV — A Raft-Based Distributed Key-Value Store

 A from-scratch implementation of the Raft consensus algorithm in Go, with a replicated key-value store built on top.
-Built as a graduate-school application project to demonstrate practical understanding of distributed consensus, concurrent systems design, and fault-tolerant testing — not as a port of any existing reference implementation (including MIT 6.5840's labs, which cover the same algorithm).
+Built to demonstrate practical understanding of distributed consensus, concurrent systems design, and fault-tolerant testing — not as a port of any existing reference implementation (including MIT 6.5840's labs, which cover the same algorithm).